stanley-agwu/utility-config/libs/eslint-config-utility/README.md

 # eslint-config-utility

-This is a custom package that provides a .eslintrc as an extensible shared config.
+This is a utility config that provides a custom .eslintrc and .prettierrc config.

 ## Getting started